 - Use contrasting colors like red (tuna) and green (avocado).

 - Use ingredients with texture, like octopus sashimi and kinshi tamago (shredded egg crepes).

 - Use translucent ingredients such as super thinly sliced cucumber and tai (sea bream).
 If you put ingredients underneath these materials, you can still see through.

-- Garnish temari sushi with ikura (salmon roe), flower-shape cutout carrot, nori (seaweed) strips, super thinly sliced lemon, chives, kaiware daikon (radish sprout), or microgreens.
+- Garnish Temari sushi with ikura (salmon roe), a flower-shaped cutout carrot, nori (seaweed) strips, super thinly sliced lemon, chives, kaiware daikon (radish sprout), or microgreens.

 05 of 06